gus-hub-tech/data-lake/README.md

 # START HERE
 # Step 1: Open CloudShell Console

-1. Go to aws.amazon.com & sign into your account
+1. I went to aws.amazon.com & signed into my account

-2. In the top, next to the search bar you will see a square with a >_ inside, click this to open the CloudShell
+2. At the top, next to the search bar I saw a square with a >_ inside, I clicked this to open the CloudShell

 # Step 2: Create the setup_nba_data_lake.py file
-1. In the CLI (Command Line Interface), type
+1. In the CLI (Command Line Interface), I typed
 ```bash
 nano setup_nba_data_lake.py
 ```

-2. In another window, go to [GitHub](https://github.com/alahl1/NBADataLake)
+2. In another window, I went to [GitHub](https://github.com/gus-hub-tech/data-lake)

--Copy the contents inside the setup_nba_data_lake.py file
+-I copied the contents inside the setup_nba_data_lake.py file

--Go back to the Cloudshell window and paste the contents inside the file.
+-I went back to the Cloudshell window and pasted the contents inside the file.

-3. Find the line of code under #Sportsdata.io configurations that says "api_key" paste your api key inside the quotations
+3. I found the line of code under #Sportsdata.io configurations that said "api_key" and pasted my api key inside the quotations

-4. Press ^X to exit, press Y to save the file, press enter to confirm the file name
+4. I pressed ^X to exit, pressed Y to save the file, and pressed enter to confirm the file name

 # Step 3: Create .env file
-1. In the CLI (Command Line Interface), type
+1. In the CLI (Command Line Interface), I typed
 ```bash
 nano .env
 ```
-2. paste the following line of code into your file, ensure you swap out with your API key
+2. I pasted the following line of code into my file, ensuring I swapped out with my API key
 ```bash
 SPORTS_DATA_API_KEY=your_sportsdata_api_key
 NBA_ENDPOINT=https://api.sportsdata.io/v3/nba/scores/json/Players
 ```

-3. Press ^X to exit, press Y to save the file, press enter to confirm the file name
+3. I pressed ^X to exit, pressed Y to save the file, and pressed enter to confirm the file name

 # Step 4: Run the script
-1. In the CLI type
+1. In the CLI I typed
 ```bash
 python3 setup_nba_data_lake.py
 ```
--You should see the resources were successfully created, the sample data was uploaded successfully and the Data Lake Setup Completed
+-I saw that the resources were successfully created, the sample data was uploaded successfully and the Data Lake Setup Completed

 # Step 5: Manually Check For The Resources
-1. In the Search Bar, type S3 and click blue hyper link name
+1. In the Search Bar, I typed S3 and clicked the blue hyper link name

--You should see 2 General purpose bucket named "Sports-analytics-data-lake"
+-I saw 2 General purpose bucket named "Sports-analytics-data-lake"

--When you click the bucket name you will see 3 objects are in the bucket
+-When I clicked the bucket name I saw 3 objects in the bucket

-2. Click on raw-data and you will see it contains "nba_player_data.json"
+2. I clicked on raw-data and saw it contained "nba_player_data.json"

-3. Click the file name and at the top you will see the option to Open the file
+3. I clicked the file name and at the top I saw the option to Open the file

--You'll see a long string of various NBA data
+-I saw a long string of various NBA data

-4. Head over to Amazon Athena and you could paste the following sample query:
+4. I headed over to Amazon Athena and pasted the following sample query:
 ```bash
 SELECT FirstName, LastName, Position, Team
 FROM nba_players
 WHERE Position = 'PG';
 ```

--Click Run
+-I clicked Run
--You should see an output if you scroll down under "Query Results"
+-I saw an output when I scrolled down under "Query Results"

-### **What We Learned**
+### **What I Learned**
 1. Securing AWS services with least privilege IAM policies.
 2. Automating the creation of services with a script.
 3. Integrating external APIs into cloud-based workflows.